SH801/haselwimmer/TESTREADME.md

 ### Output \ Describe errors in output
-If the card has expired or no card information can be found (assuming "Output ID if empty" is off and the fallback URL returns nothing), then meaningful text will be output rather than nothing at all, eg. "EXPIRED" or "EMPTY".
+If the card has expired or no card information can be found (assuming "Output ID if empty" is off and the fallback URL returns nothing), then meaningful text will be output ("EXPIRED" or "EMPTY") rather than nothing at all.

 ### Output \ Add delimiter
-A sequence of text delimiters can be inserted after the card data and before any possible carriage return.
+A sequence of text delimiters can be inserted after the card data and before any possible carriage return whenever any text is output.

 ### Output \ Add carriage return
 A carriage return can be added after the card data whenever any text is output to the local device / PC.

 ### Authentication \ Web service URL
-The URL of the webservice for authenticating the application - the application must be authenticated before it can be used.
-The central authentication server provides a way of distributing encrypted versions of the crucial 'card key' required to read University of Cambridge cards.
+The URL of the authentication webservice for authenticating the application; the application must be authenticated before it can be used.
+A central authentication server provides a way of distributing encrypted versions of the University of Cambridge 'card key' that is required to read University of Cambridge cards.
 For specific instructions on authenticating the app, go to: http://card.careers.cam.ac.uk/apps

 Compiling and debugging application
 -----------------------------------